syrianarchive/yemeniarchive-investigations/about/index.md

 User-generated content is valuable during times of conflict.
 Verified visual documentation can feed into humanitarian response planning by helping to identify areas of risk and need as well as contributing to the protection of civilians.

-Furthermore, visual documentation allows the Yemeni Archive to tell untold stories through amplifying the voices of witnesses, victims and others who risked their lives to capture and document human rights violations in Syria.
+Furthermore, visual documentation allows the Yemeni Archive to tell untold stories through amplifying the voices of witnesses, victims and others who risked their lives to capture and document human rights violations in Yemen.
 Not every incident in the Yemeni conflict has been reported by journalists.
-The very challenging conditions have made it extremely difficult for local and especially international media to work in Syria, meaning the many incidents have been missed or under-reported.
+The very challenging conditions have made it extremely difficult for local and especially international media to work in Yemen, meaning the many incidents have been missed or under-reported.

 Visual documentation aims to strengthen political campaigns of human rights advocates by providing content that supports their campaign.
 This could include content on the violation of children’s rights; sexual and gender based violence; violations against specifically protected persons and objects, or the use of illegal weapons.